catan2001/facial-recognition-using-hog-and-dlib_fhog/ESL/README.md

    - \( P \) is the proportion of execution time affected by the optimization.
    - \( S \) is the speedup of the optimized portion.

+> [!NOTE]
-    **NOTE:** We did not use this in our project but it is advised to try it.
+> We did not use Amdahl's Law in our project but it is advised to try it.

 ### Advice for Future Optimization: